Skip to content

 2019

-Shuvinai Ashoona: Mapping Worlds (touring), organized and presented by The Power Plant Contemporary Art Gallery, Toronto, Canada, on view at Confederation Centre of the Arts, Charlottetown, P.E.I., Canada, Leonard and Bina Ellen Art Gallery, Montreal, Canada, Vancouver Art Gallery, Vancouver, Canada, Yukon Arts Centre, Whitehorse, Canada, Glenbow Museum, Calgary, Alberta, Canada, Art Canada Institute (online), Toronto, Canada.
+Shuvinai Ashoona: Mapping Worlds, The Power Plant Contemporary Art Gallery, Toronto, Canada; Confederation Centre of the Arts, Charlottetown, P.E.I., Canada; Leonard and Bina Ellen Art Gallery, Montreal, Canada; Vancouver Art Gallery, Vancouver, Canada; Yukon Arts Centre, Whitehorse, Canada; Glenbow Museum, Calgary, Alberta, Canada; Art Canada Institute (online exhibition), Toronto, Canada (traveling exhibition)

 2017